 - Lemon juice: Used for the acidity to make buttermilk

-- Himalayan pink salt: Simply to enhance the taste.
+- Pink salt: Simply to enhance the taste.

 Fortunately, for you guys I have been your guinea pig and made the recipe a few times now and played around a bit with some other variations of gluten free flour.

-I have come to the conclusion that it is best to use either buckwheat flour or rice flour.
+I have come to the conclusion, aside from using my very own GF flour blend, you can also use either buckwheat flour or rice flour.

 Buckwheat flour: Contrary to the name buckwheat actually derives from the rhubarb family and contains absolutely no gluten.
 It is quite a dense, nutty textured flour with a dark hue to it and due to its density you might want to add some tapioca starch to reduce it's denseness and to act as a binder.